nggit/tremolo-docs/configuration.md

 The default is `None`.

 ### debug
-If there is an error, `debug=True` will include a backtrace.
+By using the `debug=True`, A backtrace will also included in the error message.
 You should disable this in production with `debug=False`.

 If you do not pass this parameter, the default value is `False`.